fullstaq-ruby/server-edition/dev-handbook/build-workflow-management.md

 In our codebase, workflow management is separated from step execution.
 This means that the build scripts for the individual steps (e.g. `build-ruby`) know nothing about config.yml.
 These scripts accept parameters, and it is up to a higher workflow management system to pass the right parameters.

-The workflow management system is implemented in Github Workflow, in `.github/workflows/ci-cd.yml.erb`.
-This is an ERB template that, given the parameters in `config.yml`, outputs a Github Workflow YAML file that roughly implements the build pipeline described in [Build steps](build-steps.md):
+The workflow management system is implemented in Github Workflow, in `.github/workflows/ci-cd-*.yml.erb`.
+These are ERB templates that, given the parameters in `config.yml`, outputs a bunch of Github Workflow YAML files that roughly implements the build pipeline described in [Build steps](build-steps.md):

 ![](build-steps.png)

-The ERB template is run by `./internal-scripts/generate-ci-cd.rb`.
+The ERB templates are run by `./internal-scripts/generate-ci-cd.rb`.
 It is recommended that you [setup a Git hook](dev-environment-setup.md), which runs that script automatically before every commit, so that the Github workflow file gets properly updated whenever you either modify the ERB template, or config.yml.